jpettersson/vagrant-rails-project-box/README.md

 Having fun installing all that software needed to start a new rails project?
-No?
-Then use this VM instead.
-Until I have finished the documentation read this to find out why this is a great thing:
+No?<br />Then use this VM instead.
+Read this article to find out why this is a great thing:

 http://blog.base2.io/2012/05/01/vagrants-and-chefs-and-librarians-oh-my/#.UQmCJEq6BYh